lostflux/blog/content/writing/misc/alien-worlds/onward-to-mars/index.md

 ---
-title: The New Space Race
+title: The New Space Race | Amittai
+subtitle: The New Space Race
 description: The Past, Present, and Future of Space Exploration.
 category:
   - featured